project-nig/node/README.md

 ```
 ## Scripts for testing

 Some scripts are available in the folder [testing_scripts](/testing_scripts) to ease the reset of your testing environment.

+### Setup to do once
-Move all the content of the folder testing_scripts in to the root directory where the code of your 3 nodes is stored.
+Move all the content of the folder *testing_scripts* in to the root directory where the code of your 3 nodes is stored.
 Your root directory should be now like this:
 ```bash
   \node1\
   \node2\